ThePorofessor/Roguemon-Rivals-Tournament-Series/README.md

 ---

 ### Pivoting Guidelines
 Pivoting is dictated by what you drafted.
-Please note that there is no scouting.
+Please note that there is **no scouting**.
 Your choices can only come from the lab and the abandoned balls outside the lab.
 The difficulty of Rivals is created by running your suboptimal favorites rather than choosing the best Pokemon in each seed.
 If you are lucky your favorite will be the best, but from experience with the format it is unlikely.
 With that in mind follow these rules:

 ### Lab Priorities:
 1. You must select a drafted pokemon (Universal or Your Favorite)